mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/forms.md

 //Required Silverstripe 2.3 for some displayed functionality//

-You can use a custom form template to render with, instead of //Form.ss//
+You can use a custom form template to render with, instead of *Form.ss*

 It's recommended you only do this if you've got a lot of presentation text, graphics that surround the form fields.
-This is better than defining those as //LiteralField// objects, as it doesn't clutter the data layer with presentation junk.
+This is better than defining those as *LiteralField* objects, as it doesn't clutter the data layer with presentation junk.

 First of all, you need to create your form on it's own class, that way you can define a custom template using a ''forTemplate()'' method on your Form class.